VLDB2020/instructions/guide-session-chair.md

     - Note that, while the technical chairs will be listening for your spoken instructions, they will remain muted for the duration of the session.
 If the technical chair needs to communicate with you, it will be through chat, so **please monitor the Zoom chat window**.
 - **Student volunteer**: A student volunteer will help you with two tasks:
     - Demote a disruptive person from panelist to attendee.
 We will ask the students to monitor and if they notice that someone is being disruptive, they will go ahead and demote them.
 If you notice that someone is disruptive, you can demote them directly yourself as well.
-    - Copy over unanswered questions from the zoom Q&A to the Slack Channel.
+    - Copy over unanswered questions from the zoom Q&A (or chat) to the Slack Channel.
 We will ask the students to make sure and copy all unanswered questions, but also try to copy all questions if possible.
 - **Slack channel**: Additional Gateway Productions support staff will also be present in a dedicated support slack channel called "technicalsupport".

 **Slack Discussion**